matrix-org/matrix.org/content/blog/2024/03/2024-03-14-why-matrix-org.md

 ### Moving to the new homeserver

 The Foundation will implement an account migration tool to allow people to migrate to another server.
-A proper portable identity mechanism would be better,however, the Foundation had to pause its development due to a lack of funding.
+A proper portable identity mechanism would be better - however, the Foundation had to pause its development due to a lack of funding.
 Such a mechanism would also rely on a new room version.
 It would only allow migrating conversations that happened after a room upgrade to that hypothetical new version, which results in data loss.

 ## The most reasonable solution